Bringing the MustWin Process online and making it much, much easier to implement

 Picture it side by side

-If you have two monitors, you can put the MWPSS on one and Microsoft Word on the other.
+If you have two monitors, you can put the MWPST on one and Microsoft Word on the other.
 Your proposal files stay your files and never leave the network.
 You don't have to learn and use something else to write in.
-If you don't have two monitors, you can have Word in one window and a browser with the MWPSS in another.
+If you don't have two monitors, you can have Word in one window and a browser with the MWPST in another.

 It's like having the specifications next to what you are creating.
 That's a simple innovation that makes a HUGE difference in the quality of your proposals.